dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 ### List

-DFM list item always use the first character in the first line to decide which is in the list item, but GFM do not.
+DFM list item always uses the first character in the first line to decide whether it is in the list item, but GFM does not.
 For example:
 Case 1:
 ```md